abear359/homeair/README.md

 Nothing.
 Maybe this code might be useful for someone.

 ## Notes / What I learned
 If you are making an air monitor, the SDS011 performs well.
 It measures PM 10 and PM 2.5 well (a good review can be found on https://aqicn.org/).
 I recommend using a NodeMCU instead of an arduino.
-If you don't need a graphical display and only want to update data to a server, then you can easily use only an ESP-01 and an SDS011, they will work well together and be very affordable.
+A NodeMCU can do all the work of displaying data and updating a server.
+Alternatively, If you don't need a graphical display and only want to update data to a server, then you can easily use only an ESP-01 and an SDS011, they will work well together and be very affordable.